She’s an orphan dreaming of love. His ambition is to practice law. Will Christmas give them a miracle and open their hearts to each other?

 Jillian Simpson loves Christmas, but she loves Graham Rogers more.
-She prays when he returns he will see her for the woman she is and not the little orphan girl he left behind.
+She prays when he returns from college, he will see her for the woman she is and not the girl he left behind.
 When that day finally arrives, her hopes are dashed when he doesn’t seem to notice her at all.

 With Jillian’s heart breaking, she announces she’s leaving Saint Charles, but will the magic of Christmas be strong enough to bring these two together again before she leaves?